 1758-98.
 He was born on 23 April 1758 and baptised at Netherbury in Dorset, the second son of Samuel Hood of Kingsland, Dorset, who had been a naval purser, and of his wife Anne Bere.
 He was the younger brother of Lieutenant Arthur Hood, who was lost in the Leeward Islands on the foundering of the sloop Pomona, Commander Timothy Eastwood in 1775, and the elder brother of Vice-Admiral Sir Samuel Hood.
 His father was the first cousin of Admirals Viscount Hood and Viscount Bridport.

 Following the peace Hood visited France at the invitation of the Comte de Vaudreuil, who was the uncle of the commander of the Ceres, Captain Baron de Paroy.
-During the Nookta Sound dispute of 1790 he commanded the frigate Hebe 38 in the Channel, which frigate he had recomissioned in January, and he retained her until she was paid off in March 1792.
+During the Spanish Armament of 1790 he commanded the frigate Hebe 38 in the Channel, which frigate he had recomissioned in January, and he retained her until she was paid off in March 1792.

-At the commencement of the French Revolutionary War in 1793 Hood found himself once more in command of the Hebe before he joined the Audacious 74 in July 1794, which ship went out to the Mediterranean in May 1795.
+At the commencement of the French Revolutionary War in 1793 Hood found himself once more in command of the Hebe, participating in the Channel fleet cruise from October – December before he joined the Audacious 74 in July 1794, which ship went out to the Mediterranean in May 1795.
 Hood did not retain the command for long, as he was invalided home due to poor health and was not re-employed until 1797.